-The pronounced occurrence of $S^2 \ge S_t^2$ in a distinct layer close to the LRT is motivation to proceed with the analysis, focusing on the question, is there a global relation between vertical wind shear and the tropopause?
-To answer this question, we choose a binary criterion where we define the tropopause region as being exposed to strong vertical wind shear if $S^2$ exceeds $S_t^2$ at least at one level between 1 km below and 2 km above the LRT.
+The pronounced occurrence of $S^2 \ge S_t^2$ in a distinct layer close to the LRT motivates to proceed with the analysis focussing on the question "Is there a global relation between vertical wind shear and the tropopause?".
+To answer this question, we choose a binary criterion where we define the tropopause region as being exposed to strong vertical wind shear if S^2 exceeds S_t^2 at least in one grid box volume between 1 km below and 2 km above the LRT.
 These regions are indicated in Fig. 2.
-The wind systems described in the first paragraph of this section can now be associated with the three meridional regions of frequent occurrence of strong vertical wind shear near the tropopause in Fig. 4.
-At midlatitudes, the tropopause region is exposed to strong vertical wind shear within the Rossby wave jet streaks, as well as in the cyclonically curledup ridges associated with breaking baroclinic waves (over Canada, Scandinavia, and Siberia) (Kaluza et al., 2019).
-Further southward, the STJ also features strong vertical wind shear at the tropopause, particularly in the jet exit region over the western North Pacific.
-The tropical easterlies over the Indian Ocean and the east Pacific feature large-scale coherent regions of strong vertical wind shear close to the tropopause.
-Several smaller-scale wind shear regions can be attributed to individual atmospheric wind systems, e.g., the late-stage exhurricane Irma, which is located over Florida, or the stratospheric cut-off over the Mediterranean Sea.
+The wind systems described in the first paragraph of this section can now be associated with the three meridional regions of frequent occurrence of strong vertical wind shear near to the tropopause in Fig. 4.
+At midlatitudes, the tropopause region is exposed to strong vertical wind shear within the Rossby wave jet streaks, as well as in the cyclonically curled up ridges associated with breaking baroclinic waves (over Canada, Scandinavia and Siberia) (Kaluza et al., 2019).
+Further southward, the STJ also